Page 1 of 6

-To train to become an educational psychologist, it is necessary to successfully complete a three year doctorate degree in educational psychology that is approved by the Health and Care Professions Council (HCPC).
+To train to become an educational psychologist, it is necessary to successfully complete a 3-year doctorate degree in educational psychology that is approved by the Health and Care Professions Council (HCPC).
 The HCPC is the regulatory organisation for educational psychologists.
-Upon completing an HCPC approved training programme, it is necessary to register with the HCPC in order to be able to work as, and use the protected title of Educational Psychologist.
+Upon completing an HCPC-approved training programme, it is necessary to register with the HCPC in order to be able to work as, and use the protected title of Educational Psychologist.

-There are currently around 2750 Educational Psychologists registered with the Health Professions Council to practice in England.
+There are currently around 2,750 educational psychologists registered with the Health Professions Council to practise in England.

-The Teaching Agency offers a number of funded educational psychology training places annually, which you can find out more about on these pages.
+The National College for Teaching and Leadership offers a number of funded educational psychology training places annually, which you can find out more about on these pages.